Can be also made as a traditional 2-layer cake or cupcakes!

 Can I use Cake Flour by itself?

 Yup.
-To make this cake vegan, you can simply substitute the eggs with apple cider vinegar mixed into the milk and the unsalted butter with coconut or vegetable oil.
+To make this cake vegan, you can simply substitute the eggs with apple cider vinegar mixed into the milk and the unsalted butter with vegan butter.

 You can also divide the batter into two 8-inch cake pans for a nice double layer cake.
 The bake time will be a little less in a smaller pan so keep your eyes on them during baking.

 Of course!
 If you would love to make this cake gluten-free, then substituting all-purpose flour with Bob’s Red Mill 1-to-1 Baking Flour is the easiest option.
 It’s a special blend of gluten-free flours, starches, and xanthan gum, which makes this cake just as soft, fluffy, and airy as the original!
 They also have a great All-purpose GF flour that works great as well.

 Can I Use Lemon Juice Instead of Lemon Extract?

 I highly recommend using freshly-squeezed lemon juice to bring acidity to your cake, which interacts with the leavener for a fluffy, soft texture, BUT also for a bolder, high-quality taste that extract just wouldn't give.